Jews for Jesus: Jewish community's perception

-Christian
+Christian community's perception

-Some Western Christians object to evangelizing Jews because they see Jewish religious practice as valid in and of itself.
+Some Western Christians object to evangelism which is directed at Jews because they believe that Jewish religious practices are valid.
 Some Liberal Protestant denominations have issued statements criticizing evangelism of Jews including the United Church of Christ and the Presbyterian Church USA, which said in 1988 that Jews have their own covenant with God.
 The Board of Governors of the Long Island Council of Churches opposes proselytizing, and voiced their sentiments in a statement that "noted with alarm" the "subterfuge and dishonesty" inherent in the "mixing [of] religious symbols in ways which distort their essential meaning," and named Jews for Jesus as one of the three groups about whom such behavior was alleged.

-Leighton Ford, former vice president of the Billy Graham Evangelical Association and current president of Leighton Ford Ministries, supports the work of Jews for Jesus:The first followers of Jesus were all Jews – women and men so touched and changed by him that they had to tell their friends and neighbors ...
-Like their first century counterparts, the people I know in Jews for Jesus have good news they share lovingly and boldly!In 2003, the sponsorship of Jews for Jesus by All Souls Church, Langham Place, a conservative evangelical church in London, including a launch event on Rosh Hashanah to start a UK mission targeting the Jewish community, led to the Interfaith Alliance UK, a coalition of Jewish, Christian and Islamic religious leaders, issuing a letter of protest to the Archbishop of Canterbury.
+Leighton Ford, a former vice president of the Billy Graham Evangelistic Association and the current president of Leighton Ford Ministries, supports the work of Jews for Jesus:

+The first followers of Jesus were all Jews – women and men so touched and changed by him that they had to tell their friends and neighbors ...
+Like their first century counterparts, the people I know in Jews for Jesus have good news they share lovingly and boldly!

+In 2003, the sponsorship of Jews for Jesus by All Souls Church, Langham Place, a conservative evangelical church in London, including a launch event on Rosh Hashanah to start a UK mission targeting the Jewish community, led to the Interfaith Alliance UK, a coalition of Jewish, Christian and Islamic religious leaders, issuing a letter of protest to the Archbishop of Canterbury.

-Other
+Perceptions of other organizations

 The InterFaith Conference of Metropolitan Washington includes Muslims, Jews, and Christian groups.
-The Conference states that they "support the right of all religions to share their message in the spirit of good will"; however, Rev. Clark Lobenstine has condemned the "proselytizing efforts" of "Jews for Jesus and other messianic Jewish groups."
+The leaders of the Conference state that they "support the right of all religions to share their message in the spirit of good will"; however, Rev. Clark Lobenstine has condemned the "proselytizing efforts" of "Jews for Jesus and other messianic Jewish groups."
 His wording matched the Conference's 1987 "Statement on Proselytism", which makes claims against "groups that have adopted the label of Hebrew Christianity, Messianic Judaism, or Jews for Jesus", so it is unclear which claims are directed at Jews for Jesus in particular.

 America's Religions.
 An Educator's Guide to Beliefs and Practices contains "[a] note about Jews for Jesus, Messianic Jews, Hebrew Christians, and similar groups: Jews in these groups who have converted to Christianity but continue to observe various Jewish practices are no longer considered part of the Jewish community in the usual sense".

 Several other organizations oppose the identification of Jews for Jesus as a Jewish group.

 Controversies

-1987 – Freedom of speech

-In Board of Airport Commissioners of Los Angeles v.
-Jews for Jesus, Inc. the United States Supreme Court unanimously ruled in favor of Jews for Jesus in a free speech case against the Los Angeles International Airport.